La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 du
 : … is identical to …

-The particle **me** takes a noun after it and shows that there are probably other teachers, and Alice is one of them.
+The particle **me** takes a noun after it and indicates that there are likely other teachers, and Alice is one among them.

-However, when using the verb **du** we mean that Alice is, for example, the teacher that we have been searching for or talking about.
+The particle **du** is used when Alice is, for example, the teacher that we have been searching for or talking about.
+It indicates identity.

-Thus **me** and **du** can sometimes reflect what in English we use the verb _to be/is/was_ for.
+Thus, **me** and **du** can sometimes correspond to what in English we express using the verb _to be/is/was_.

-In Lojban we first rely on the meaning of what we need to say, not necessarily on how it is literally said in English or other languages.
+In Lojban, we prioritize the meaning of what we intend to say, rather than relying on how it is literally expressed in English or other languages.

 Other examples: